calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       or need to access other node representations via relationships that have not been yet initialized.

-##### Creating ~~Requirement Fulfillment~~ Relationships connecting Node Representations
+##### Creating Relationships connecting Node Representations

 - Relationships are created by Requirement Fulfillment
-    - If a requirement uses a node_filter that refers to uninitalized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.
+    - If a requirement uses a node_filter that refers to uninitialized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.
     - A circular dependency signifies a erroneous template and shall report an error
     - After a relationship is created, properties and attributes that depend on it to be initialized will be initialized.
-- In the end all requirements are satisfied and all relationsjips are added to the representation graph.
+- In the end all requirements are satisfied and all relationships are added to the representation graph.
     - An unsatisfied non-optional requirement results in an error.

 ##### Substitution Mapping
-- When substitution is directed for a node, the resolver creates a new representation accordingto the substitution template, basically creating a service that is represented by the substituted node.
+- When substitution is directed for a node, the resolver creates a new representation according to the substitution template, basically creating a service that is represented by the substituted node.
-- The substitution service is initialized from the properties of the substituted node and the workflows of the substitution service act as operations for the substituted node (that is, the behaviour of the node is substituted by the substitution service).
+- The substitution service is initialized from the properties of the substituted node and the workflows of the substitution service act as operations for the substituted node (that is, the behavior of the node is substituted by the substitution service).
     - This is defined via substitution mapping rules.

 ### Orchestrator